Cloth diapering for beginners – what we learned in our first year. How to start, what it costs, what you need and what to do about the poop.

 Poop doesn’t have to be scary!

 At first we thought we were golden because my sons poop was nice and neat and easy to plop into the toilet before throwing the diaper in the diaper pail.
 But then things started getting messy and we had never invested in a sprayer.
-Everyone says you need a sprayer, but there are alternatives.
+Everyone says you need a sprayer and they truly do a great job if you want to invest in one, but there are also alternatives.

 We actually have a shower right next to our toilet.
 The shower head is removable and reaches the toilet so we are able to use that to spray and we’ve talked about replacing the shower head with something more powerful.
 That being said, you might want to get a spray pal splatter shield too.
 You can clip the diaper to it and spray inside the spray pal to prevent splashing.
 I’ve actually heard of people making these themselves out of cheap trash cans where they just cut out the bottom, if you’re looking for a budget friendly option.